saylordotorg/course_hist211/Unit10.md

+---
+layout: default
+title: "HIST211: Introduction to United States History - Colonial Period to Reconstruction"
+course_description: "An introduction to United States history from the colonial period to the Civil War and Reconstruction.
+Focuses on the major political, economic, and social changes that took place in America during this 250-year period."
+next: ../Unit11
+previous: ../Unit09
+---
 **Unit 10: The Civil War** <span id="10"></span>
 *The outbreak of a civil war between the Union and the Confederacy marked the collapse of the federal union created by the Founders in